ricardojmendez/UnitySteerExamples/README.md

 Or you could use an application like [SourceTree](http://www.sourcetreeapp.com/) which handles the submodule semantics for you.

+# Known issue on Unity 4.3.x

+I’m developing and testing these examples on Unity 4.5 and 4.6.
+Are you getting a NullReferenceException on 4.3.4?
+[Read the comments on this post for a workaround](http://arges-systems.com/blog/2014/08/22/unitysteer-3-0-beta-2/).

 # License

 UnitySteer is released under the